 The Freedom Book Fair is initiated by The Hague Peace Projects and Mukta-Mona.
 Together with several other organisations the Freedom Book Fair has grown from a one-day event in 2016 to the four days of interesting debates and filmscreenings in 2017.
 We would like to thank all our partners who made this happen.

-During the Freedom Book Fair we will present books and publications from all over the world, related to the topic of freedom of expression.
-The Book Fair is open every day from 1 pm until the last event.
+During the Freedom Book Fair we presented books and publications from all over the world, related to the topic of freedom of expression.
+The Book Fair was open every day from 1 pm until the last event.

 Looh Press aims to provide excellent selection of Islamic/African Studies books, with special focus on Somali Studies.
 Their special mission is to provide high quality literature on the history, culture, politics of the Somalis.
 At Looh Press they have a motto of preserving the classics by reprinting and representing to a modern generation.
 History is not only in the past for us, it is here, in the now.
 In the Islamic Studies field, they provide some of the best publications of some of the best books in the Islamic Sciences, focusing on the classical text with a modern editorial touch.